QILINXIE02/can-of-books-backend/README.md

 Estimate of time needed to complete: 40 mins

-Start time:
+Start time: 3:45pm

-Finish time:
+Finish time: 5:00pm

-Actual time needed to complete:
+Actual time needed to complete: 1 hr 15 mins

 ## Credit and Collaborations
+ChatGPT helped with this project.

 # Collaboration Agreement